MyLife-Services/mylife-documentation/alpha-team/internal-pilot-test-cases.md

 **Hi!**

-Thank you so much for participating in this internal alpha for us to gather feedback on how the MyLife platform prototype is currently succeeding against our product expectations (_Minimal Viable Product_, aka _MVP_).
+Thank you so much for participating in this internal alpha to gather feedback on how the MyLife platform prototype is currently succeeding against our product expectations (_Minimal Viable Product_, aka _MVP_).

 This is a momentous step for us, and it's all thanks to your participation and contributions, and will continue to be.
 Taking this time will make all the difference in our near future.